marketgoo/badger-landing/blog/acquiring-organic-leads-3-hacks-seo-agencies-most-use.md

 ---
-title: "Acquiring Organic Leads: 3 Hacks SEO Agencies Most Use "
+title: "Acquiring Organic Leads: 4 Hacks SEO Agencies Most Use "
 author: gus
 draft: false
 show_toc: true
 date: 2023-03-27T07:51:40.982Z
 url: /acquiring-organic-leads/
-excerpt: So you're helping your clients succeed, but how much time are you spending on your lead-generation efforts?
+excerpt: So you're helping your clients, but how much time are you spending on your lead-generation efforts?
 Many marketing agencies are so busy helping their clients that they must remember to help themselves too.
 ---
 As an agency, your main goal is to help your clients succeed by driving more traffic, increasing conversions, and generating more revenue.
 However, it's essential to remember that your agency is also a business, and you need to invest time and effort in acquiring new organic leads.